microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 Composer enables developers to create language training data in the dialog editing surface because it is deeply integrated with the [LUIS.ai](https://www.luis.ai/home) language understanding API.
 LUIS is able to take natural language input from users and translate it into a named intent and a set of extracted entity values the message contains.

 Follow the steps to define a trigger with LUIS recognizer:
-1. In the property editor of your selected dialog, choose **LUIS** as recognizer type.
+1. In the properties panel of your selected dialog, choose **LUIS** as recognizer type.
 2. In the language understanding editor, create **intents** with sample utterances and follow [.lu format file](https://github.com/Microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md#lu-file-format).

 >[!NOTE]